-No, while it might look like bees are eating wood, they are actually carpenter bees using their large mandibles to tunnel inside, create a nest, and do not actually ingest any of the wood extracted during this process.
+No, while it might look like bees are eating wood, they are carpenter bees using their large mandibles to tunnel inside, create a nest, and not ingest any of the wood extracted during this process.

 These holes are typically ½-inch in diameter and perfectly rounded.
 This ingenious technique allows the bee to raise her young in a protected space with only one method of entry.

-These bees will often opt for softwoods to make their tunnelling efforts more effective and less time-consuming.
+These bees often opt for softwoods to make their tunnelling efforts more effective and less time-consuming.
+While these beautiful insects bring joy to many, they are one of the usual suspects regarding wood damage on your property.

-While these beautiful insects bring joy to many they are one of the usual suspects regarding wood damage on your property.
-The eastern states of the US in particular struggle with damage caused by carpenter bee nests.
+The eastern states of the US, in particular, struggle with damage caused by carpenter bee nests.
 Check out our guide on carpenter bees for more information about this fascinating species.

 However, wood does provide the perfect location for a safe and secure nest site.
-Carpenter bees set about using their large powerful mandibles to begin to bore into the softwood.
+Carpenter bees set about using their large, powerful mandibles to begin to bore into the softwood.

 You may even see wood shaving at the entrance to the hole, evidence that the nest has been created recently.

-They continue this process in a circular motion slowly but surely removing more wood and creating a borehole.
+They continue this process in a circular motion, slowly but surely removing more wood and creating a borehole.

 - Pine